Estimated reading time: 4 minutes

 Next, an LLC is a type of business entity that provides some protection against the business owner’s liability for company debts.
 If a devastating event affects an LLC, such as bankruptcy or a lawsuit, the assets (homes, cars, property, etc.) cannot be seized to pay off any judgments awarded by the court.
 However, these liability protections are removed if the business owner commits any wrongdoing, such as tax fraud or combining business and personal finances.

 When it comes to business funding such as loans and credit lines, an LLC owner is not protected if they provide the lender with a personal guarantee or sign the loan contract as themselves and not as the business owner.
 In addition, if the LLC owner does not repay what they borrow, debt collectors can legally go after their personal assets.

 How to form an LLC.

 Setting up an LLC is a process that can be confusing for many entrepreneurs.
-It is essential to know the basics of how it works to get started with your business as soon as possible.
+It is essential to know the basics of how it works to start your business as soon as possible.
 Each state may have different rules and regulations for forming a limited liability company.
-So, you should check with your state to make sure you do everything correctly.
+So, you should check with your state to ensure you do everything correctly.
 Hiring a business attorney or a financial expert to file your paperwork can help save time and ensure that nothing is overlooked.
 The following steps are necessary to set up an LLC, but others may apply depending on the state in which your business is located.